top of page

 What do you do, specifically?

-I like a lot of trap, rap, techno, psytrance, afrobeats etc. Any genre I like I tend to gravitate towards the “dark” sounds.
+I like a lot of trap, rap, techno, psytrance, afrobeats etc. Any genre I like I tend to gravitate towards the “dark” & progressive sounds.

 Why DO you not care for financial success off of music?

-I did once care & my original dream was to live off of music & visual art but the more I learned the more I noticed exposure in that way isn’t something I handle well.
+I did once care & my original dream was to live off of music & visual art but the more I learned the more I noticed exposure in that way isn’t something I handle well considering the state of the music distributing factors which have risen within the last 1-2 years.

-Growing on Baun$ & eventually teaming up with other creatives sounds perfect to me.
+Growing on BN$ & eventually teaming up with other creatives sounds perfect to me.

 What’s something you’d be doing if you had more time or for whatever reason you don’t do?